 This guide covers some of the first steps you'll need to take when setting up your Order Desk store.

 IN THIS GUIDE

-In these guides we will cover a brief overview of what Order Desk is, what it does, show you how to connect integrations, how to add and submit orders to different types of fulfillment services, how to add inventory items to Order Desk, and we'll discuss how and where to customize Order Desk to make a powerful and functional app that runs automatically the way each individual store needs it to run.
+In these guides we will cover a brief overview of the Order Desk app is, what it does, show you how to connect integrations, how to add and submit orders to different types of fulfillment services, how to add inventory items to Order Desk, and we'll discuss how and where to customize Order Desk to make a powerful and functional app that runs automatically the way each individual store needs it to run.

 This first guide will give an overview of Order Desk, connecting integrations and working with folders.
 The second guide covers Orders and Inventory, and the third guide is about Customizing Order Desk.

 Order Desk offers integrations with many other apps, websites and services.
 An integration isn't necessary for using Order Desk, but it does make setup and fulfillment quite a bit easier.
 If you use any of our integrations, enable these first and adjust the settings of each one to your preferences.

 Many integrations have an option to download or submit orders automatically.
 It's best to leave these disabled until you are familiar with Order Desk.
 You can still download, move and submit orders manually until you are ready to automate your store.

 To connect to an integration, look at the left sidebar of your screen and under the Integrations menu click on Manage Integrations:

 From the Manage Integrations page, select the integrations you want to enable and enter your credentials for each one to make the connection: